 Step 5: Reveal the Influence that Magic Has on its User Afterwards

-As the final piece to the puzzle, you should elaborate on the positive and negative effects that magic has on the characters.
+As the final piece to the puzzle, you should elaborate on the positive and negative effects of magic on the characters.

 This may have something to do with the magical limitations discussed before, but it may not.
 Sometimes, the emotional and social effects of magic can be just as debilitating or empowering as the magical limitations put into place.

 You can also describe the negative social influences of magic as well.
 For instance, you can have a pair of siblings split up because of their selfish quests for magical power, even if their intentions may seem reasonably good.
-This shows the reader that magic is neither all good or all bad, but somewhere in the middle.
+This shows the reader that magic is neither good nor bad, but somewhere in the middle.

 These emotional and social effects could set up major plot and character developments down the line, which ultimately makes for a more complex, intriguing novel.

 It goes without saying, but correctly applying all of these steps during your first attempt as a fantasy novelist can be difficult.
 For this reason, it’s in your best interest to explore a second opinion from a professional editing service.
 Scribendi offers a professional book manuscript editing service that provides valuable insight on how to refine your novel to better appeal to the reader.
 You can check out Scribendi for yourself here.

 Top Tips for Successfully Introducing Magic in a Fantasy Novel